troymessina/HumanAmbitions/markdown/Ch02_EconomicGrowth.md

 1. For the most part, realized efficiencies are already within a factor-of-two of theoretical limits[^14].
 A motor or generator operating at 90% efficiency has little room to improve.
 If efficiencies were typically far smaller than 1%, it would be reasonable to seek improvements as a "resource" for some time to come, but that is not the lay of the land.
 2. Efficiency improvements in energy use tend to creep along at ~1% per year[^15], or sometimes 2%. {term}`Doubling times` are therefore measured in decades, which combined with the previous point suggests an end to this train ride within the century.[^16]
-3. Efficiency improvements can backfire, in a process called the {term}`Jevons Paradox` and [Figure](#page-41-0) [2.3](#page-41-0) [Jevons paradox](#page-450-1) or the [rebound effect.](#page-454-0) Increased demand for the more efficient technology results in *greater* demand for the underlying resource.
+3. Efficiency improvements can backfire, in a process called the {term}`Jevons Paradox` or the {term}`rebound effect`.
+Increased demand for the more efficient technology results in *greater* demand for the underlying resource.
 For example, improvements in refrigerator efficiency resulted in larger refrigerators and more of them[^17], for a net increase in energy devoted to refrigeration.
 Consider that per-capita global energy and material resource use has climbed inexorably amidst a backdrop of substantial efficiency improvements over the last century [@jevons_paradox].

 Efficiency improvements are not capable of resolving resource demand.
 ```